Skip to main content

 Our page on when should my baby start talking has more information.
 Remember, if you have any concerns about your baby’s interaction, you should always contact your health visitor or GP.

-What can I expect at 3 months?
+What can I expect from 3 months?

 At this stage your baby may: